This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-Eating such low amounts of carbs and sugar force the body into running on ketones instead of glucose.
+If eating such low amounts of carbs and sugar, you force the body into running on ketones instead of glucose.

-Performing intermittent fasting on keto, in my opinion, is one the most significant ways of healing the body and improving health.
+Performing intermittent fasting on keto, in my opinion, is one of the most significant ways of healing the body and improving health.

 By eating a keto diet, your body will be prone to using ketone bodies and fatty acids as you force it into ketosis.

 Overall it makes fasting effortless and much easier for the body compared with breaking fasts with high-carb meals.

-Due to increased satiety on low carb or keto, it is comfortable to fast for many days in a row without becoming hungry.
+Due to increased satiety on low carb or keto, it is comfortable with fasting for many days in a row without becoming hungry.

 Methods for Doing Intermittent Fasting on Keto

 Commonly, intermittent fasting in a ketogenic diet incorporates eating one or two meals each day, and fasting overnight and into the mid-day hours.

 You want to eat food highly nutritious and rich in vitamins and minerals such as organic meat, and vegetables to aid fat loss.

 Eating later in the day or evening is much more manageable for most people including me but, you must accommodate it with your lifestyle.